google/zetasql/docs/format-elements.md

     </tr>
     <tr>
       <td>X or x</td>
       <td><p>A hexadecimal digit.
-Cannot appear with other format elements
+Can't appear with other format elements
         except 0, FM, and the sign format elements.
 The maximum number of hexadecimal digits in the format string is 16.</p>
         <p>X generates uppercase letters and x generates lowercase letters.